NilsMT/Periodic-Encryption/README.md

 ### Package Structure

-The package is structured like that :
+The main package is structured like that :
 ```
 periodicencryption
-    ├── encryption
+    - encryption
-    ├── element
+    - element
-    └── vigenerecipher
+    - vigenerecipher
 ```

 And there are aliases :

 | Sub-package | Alias |